 - West Glacier is the closest station to any road entrance to Glacier National Park, with the West Entrance located one mile away.
 A handful of hotels are within walking distance of the West Glacier Amtrak Station but there are no rental cars.
 Instead consider using this shuttle, which connects Empire Builder passengers with the Village Inn and Lake MacDonald Lodge, located inside the park.
 From there, further hikes, tours, and shuttles can be pursued.

 - Whitefish Amtrak Station is located 27 miles (35-40 minute drive) from Glacier’s West Entrance.
 Although it’s further away, the benefit to getting off here is to use it as a transportation hub and staging ground.
 Since it is a larger town close to Glacier NP, it has a greater selection of stores, transit options, hotels, and amenities.
 A Hertz location at the station is coordinated with the Empire Builder arrival/departure times.
 Many hotels and restaurants are also within walking distance of the Whitefish station.
 Whitefish makes a great starting point for a longer trip into Glacier National Park.

 What to Pack for the Amtrak Empire Builder

 If you’re checking large bags, don’t forget to pack a few changes of clothes for your carry-on.
-You won’t have access to checked bags during the 48-hour journey, so be sure to bring a change with you.
-Also, wear comfortable clothes.
-Some people complained it was cold.
-So if you chill easily, pack warm clothing even in the summer.
-Here are some other items to consider.
+Amtrak passengers do NOT have access to checked bags during the 46-hour journey, so be sure to bring a change of clothes with you.

 - A comfortable eye mask